 - Explain to pupils about research, using Key Resource: Researching in the classroom beforehand, to help you plan what you want to say.
 Explain that they are going to help you investigate storytelling.
-(See Key Resource: Explaining and demonstrating in the classroom.)
+(See Key Resource: Using explaining and demonstrating to assist learning.)

 - Write the questions from Resource 3: Questions about stories on the chalkboard.